Shared hosting is a website hosting solution where the same physical web server is used by many users to store a lot of websites.

 Therefore no one has exclusive controls over the server resources.

-Hundreds or even thousands of websites are stored on a single web server for a shared hosting plan.
+Hundreds or even thousands of websites are stored on a single web server in case of a shared hosting plans.

 Because the same resources are shared among all the website on the server, resource limitation is one of the biggest problems with shared hosting.